fletcher/SimplenoteSync/README.txt

     remote data, you can disable "$allow_server_updates".
 Or, you can disable "$allow_local_updates" to protect your local data.

+    Additionally, there is a script "Debug.pl" that will generate a text file with some useful information to email to me if you continue to have trouble.

 KNOWN ISSUES
     * No merging when both local and remote file are changed between syncs - this is planned for the future